solvcon/solvcon/doc/source/bulk/theory.rst

     \frac{u_4^2}{u_1} + K\ln\frac{u_1}{\rho_0} + p_0
   \end{array}\right)

-By using Eq. :eq:`bulk.csvar` and Eq. :eq:`bulk.fluxfu`, the left-hand-side of the governing equations can be cast into the conservative form
+By using :eq:`csvar` and :eq:`fluxfu`, the left-hand-side of the governing equations can be cast into the conservative form

 .. math::
-  :label: bulk.ge.csv
+  :label: ge.csv

   \dpd{\bvec{u}}{t} + \sum_{i=1}^3\dpd{\bvec{f}^{(i)}}{x_i} = 0

-Aided by using the chain rule, Eq. :eq:`bulk.ge.csv` can be rewritten in the quasi-linear form
+Aided by using the chain rule, :eq:`ge.csv` can be rewritten in the quasi-linear form

 .. math::
-  :label: bulk.ge.qlcsv
+  :label: ge.qlcsv

   \dpd{\bvec{u}}{t} + \sum_{i=1}^3\mathrm{A}^{(i)}\dpd{\bvec{u}}{x_i} = 0